 I don't expect them to be incredibly transparent, whatever it is.
 My guess is they are going to be more like Uber and Postmates, where they will no longer identify the payment amount.
 They may do something in between where they let you know the base amount but not the tip.
 I don't think we will know until the trip is over if there is a tip.
 I think they see Grubhub's struggles and will learn from them.My speculation, in a July 2019 blog post, on what the new Doordash pay model might look like.

 They did move over to a model closer to Grubhub's.
 Nearly two years later, they're having the same problems as Grubhub.

 Right now, Doordash is just trying to figure out if hiding the tip will solve the problem.

 How should we respond?

 My theory is that this is just a test.
-I think they're doing the same thing I saw Grubhub do a couple years ago.
+I remember Grubhub trying something similar a couple of times in the past.
+It never lasted.